ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 * Often used for building composite structures
 * Constructing objects requires more domain knowledge of the client then when using a Factory

+### Real world example
+> Imagine you are at Hardee's and you order a specific deal, lets say, "Big Hardee" and they hand it over to you without *any questions*; this is the example of simple factory.
+But there are cases when the creation logic might involve more steps.
+For example you want a customized Subway deal, you have several options in how your burger is made e.g what bread do you want? what types of sauces would you like?
+What cheese would you want? etc. In such cases builder pattern comes to the rescue.

+### In plain words
+> Allows you to create different flavors of an object while avoiding constructor pollution.
+Useful when there could be several flavors of an object.
+Or when there are a lot of steps involved in creation of an object.

+### Wikipedia says
+> The builder pattern is an object creation software design pattern with the intentions of finding a solution to the telescoping constructor anti-pattern.

 ### Builder - definition
 > Separates the construction of a complex object from it's representation so that the same construction process can create different representations.

+### When to use?
+When there could be several flavors of an object and to avoid the constructor telescoping.
+The key difference from the factory pattern is that; factory pattern is to be used when the creation is a one step process while builder pattern is to be used when the creation is a multi step process.

 # Prototype
 ---